FraancescaFranzese/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/README.md

  </tr>
  <tr>
  <td align="center"><a href="./11_Bilinear_Interpolation/">Bilinear Interpolation on AIE-ML</a></td>
- <td>This tutorial demonstrates how the bilinear interpolation algorithm may be efficiently implemented using AI Engines.
+ <td>This tutorial demonstrates how the bilinear interpolation algorithm may be efficiently implemented using AI-ML Engines.
 It also provides guidance for customizing the design to function with varying image resolutions, and to take advantage of multicore processing on the AI Engine array to achieve desired throughput.</td>
  </tr>
 </table>